exotica-jewelry/archived-multietch/content/_index.md

 {{< youtube DcjpP3toIac >}}

-<div class="flex-l justify-between mv4"><a href="/welding" title="How Multi-Etch® can be used when welding metals" class="preparing-button db dib-l pa3 mb4 mb0-l mr2-l tc f2 white br-pill">Preparing welding</a> <a href="/anodizing" title="How Multi-Etch® can be used when anodizing metals" class="preparing-button db dib-l pa3 ml2-l tc f2 white br-pill">Preparing anodizing</a></div>
+<a class="db pv3 b--white" id="preparing"></a><div class="flex-l justify-between mv4"><a href="/preparing/welding" title="How Multi-Etch® can be used when welding metals" class="preparing-button db dib-l pa3 mb4 mb0-l mr2-l tc f2 white br-pill">Preparing welding</a> <a href="/preparing/anodizing" title="How Multi-Etch® can be used when anodizing metals" class="preparing-button db dib-l pa3 ml2-l tc f2 white br-pill">Preparing anodizing</a></div>

 ## Using Multi-Etch® on Various Metals